jk1/Gradle-License-Report/README.md

     // Defaults to ${project.buildDir}/reports/dependency-license.
     outputDir = "$projectDir/build/licenses"

-    // Set output directory for the report data.
-    // Defaults to current project and all its subprojects projects = [project] + project.subprojects

     // List the groups ids to exclude from dependency report.
     // By default project's own group is excluded.
     // For finer granularity, see: excludes.